wp-plugins/better-click-to-tweet/readme.txt

 = 3.0 =
 * added option to use WordPress shortlink in place of full URL.
+* further refinement of the math used in calculating tweet truncation length.

 = 2.0.3 =
 * updated CSS to remove underline on "Click to Tweet" on Twenty Fifteen theme (and others!)